igrigorik/http-client-hints/README.md

 (image data)
 ```

 In the above example, the user agent advertises its device pixel ratio via `DPR` request header on the image request.
 Given this information, the server is able to select and respond with the optimal resource variant for the client.
-For full details on the negotiation workflow, refer to the latest [spec](http://igrigorik.github.io/http-client-hints/).
+For full details refer to the latest [spec](http://igrigorik.github.io/http-client-hints/).

 _Note: when server side DPR-selection is used the server must confirm the DPR of the selected resource via `Content-DPR` response header to allow the user agent to compute the correct intrinsic size of the image._